SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Manager_Channel_Distribution.md

 The most important parameters are:

-- **Full Email To**
-  Can be used to send detailed information about sets performed on another element by this element.
+- **Full Email To**: Can be used to send detailed information about sets performed on another element by this element.
-- **Short Email To**
-  Can be used to send a summary of the full email.
+- **Short Email To**: Can be used to send a summary of the full email.
-- **Pager**
-  Can be used to send a message to a pager, to inform about a set done by the element.
+- **Pager**: Can be used to send a message to a pager, to inform about a set done by the element.

 ### DCM